-No one wants to air their dirty data issues in public, but sweeping them under the carpet seems to be a very British trait.
+No one wants to air their dirty data issues in public, but sweeping them under the carpet seems to be a very British

 That could be problematic at a time when data quality is becoming more important to business success.
-As the use of business intelligence systems
+As the use of business intelligence systems and data analytics tools becomes more pervasive, companies increasingly need high-quality data to help executives and other users make important business decisions, often in real time.

 But a survey conducted in Europe and North America last year by U.K.-based analyst firm The Information Difference found that one-third of the respondents rated the data quality within their organizations as poor at best.